pablomarin/GPT-Azure-Search-Engine/README.md

 5. Enable Semantic Search on your Azure Cognitive Search Service:
    - On the left-nav pane, select Semantic Search (Preview).
    - Select either the Free plan or the Standard plan.
 You can switch between the free plan and the standard plan at any time.
-6. Install the dependencies on your machine:
+6. Install the dependencies on your machine (make sure you do the below comand on the same conda environment that you are going to run the notebooks:
 ```
 pip install -r ./requirements.txt
 ```